 Generally, a crisis entails one or more of the following:

 We are happy to meet with you to focus on the crisis at hand and help you manage your discomfort and develop a plan.
-CAPS has a therapist "on-call" during all of our open hours for just such crises.
-When we are closed (e.g., evenings, weekends, and holidays), you may still talk to a therapist by phone at our main line at 707-826-3236.
+CAPS has a therapist "on-call" available several times a day during open clinic hours.
+When we are closed (e.g., evenings, weekends, and holidays), please use Timely Care's 24/7 TalkNow service.

 Emergency Numbers